Daniel-Krzyczkowski/Cars-Island-On-Azure/README.md

 *- Some of the concepts were simplified to make it possible to deliver complete solution*

-*- On my [tech blog](https://techmindfactory.com/) there will be series of articles where I will describe implementation details*
+*- On my [tech blog](https://daniel-krzyczkowski.github.io/Cars-Island-Car-Rental-On-Azure-Cloud/) there is a series of articles where I described implementation details*

 ![CarsIsland0.jpg](images/CarsIsland0.jpg)